PAWPALS/Paw-Pals/README.md

 ### POST `/pets`

 #### Params:
-`name:` Must be given a name. `age:` Must enter an age. `breed:` Must provide breed, mutt, etc. `description:` Must provide a short description of the pet. `present:` Must state either true or false in regards to the pet being lost or present.
+`name:` Must be given a name. `age:` Must enter an age. `breed:` Must provide breed, mutt, etc. `description:` Must provide a short description of the pet. `present:` Must state either true or false in regards to the pet being lost or present. `picture:` Optional profile picture can be sent with pet registration.
+Accepted formats (gif, jpg, jpeg, png, jif, jfif).

 #### Response:
 If the pet was created successfully, you should receive status code 201 and ...